srgk26/EasyPlotting.jl/README.md

 julia> using Easyplotting; retry(Easyplotting.easymain::Function, delays=ExponentialBackOff(n=5, first_delay=5, max_delay=10))() ## Retry function in case of an IOError when launching Blink
 ```

+***Kindly take note that pressing the 'Plot' button the first time may give an error.
+Kindly ignore the error message and try again, it will work from the second time.***

 If you have already installed this Easyplotting.jl package, you may prefer to launch the GUI by copying and pasting this instead at the Julia prompt:

 ```